jamesstonehill/Dotfiles/README.md

 type `brew bundle`.
 You can comment out any dependencies you don't want in the Brewfile.

 Some of my dotfiles have Ruby gem dependencies.
-To install these first make sure you are using a non-system Ruby version (run `rbenv version` if you're using rbenv).
-And then run `bundle install` inside this directory.
+If you have a working ruby version running locally you can install these by running `bundle install` inside this directory.

 Below I've included some instructions for setup specific to individual dotfiles.